Let’s Make Exodus Not Suck

 Exodus: An ominous word that conjures ancient stories of humans suffering a plodding, treacherous journey through the desert.
 As it relates to the process of getting nearly 80,000 humans out of Black Rock City in a steady flow of 33,000+ vehicles after the event, that is still pretty much true, though your individual experience may vary.

 We all suffered through a grueling, slow-moving, extraordinarily hot Exodus in 2022, and yes, there are reasons why.
-In this post, we’ll talk about those reasons and learn what’s new for Exodus in 2023.
+In this post, we’ll talk about those reasons and learn what’s new for Exodus.
 But first, let’s get specific about how Exodus operates.

 Pulsing on Gate Road, 2011